 We now fix a minimal twisting supercharge $Q = \varepsilon^\alpha Q_\alpha$.
 This can be achieved by setting the zero-form component $\varepsilon^{(0)} = 1$ and all other components to zero.
 In order to twist, we assign this value to the parameters $\varepsilon$ in the BV action, i.e. we specialize to

 Note that, compared to the background with $\varepsilon=0$, this precisely deforms the BV differential by the action of the twisting supercharge $Q$ to give

-We now investigate the theory described by this BV differential.
+We now investigate the BV theory described by this deformed BV differential.

 The differential~\eqref{eq: tw-diff} features two different types of terms.
-Terms linear in the BV fields originate from $\delta_Q$ and lead to the formation of acyclic pairs of fields canceling once we take cohomology.
-Further, there are terms of higher order in the BV fields coming from all three pieces; these give rise to the interactions of the twisted theory.
-Accordingly, we proceed in a two-step procedure: First, we identify all acyclic pairs from the linear transformations and then move on to identify what terms the non-linear transformations induce.
+Terms linear in the BV fields originate from $\delta_Q$ and lead to the formation of acyclic pairs of fields, which cancel once we take cohomology.
+This is natural, since a theory capturing only BPS physics of the original theory should have fewer degrees of freedom than its parent.

+Further, there are terms of higher order in the BV fields coming from all three pieces of the differential; these give rise to the interactions of the twisted theory.
+Accordingly, we proceed in a two-step procedure: first, we identify all acyclic pairs from the linear transformations and then move on to identify what terms the non-linear transformations induce.